Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 Learn about the issues facing bateyes, marginalized Haitian-Dominican communities, on this service intensive program.
+Gain firsthand knowledge of the social, racial, immigration, and economic issues between Haiti and the Dominican Republic.
 Work on a variety of service projects in these communities such as running a day camp for local children, building homes, or creating a community garden.
+Outside of service work, meet with lawyers, community organizers, and representatives at Asociación Scalabriniana al Servicio a la Movilidad Humana, an organization that advocates for documentation and human rights awareness for the bateyes communities.
 Get to know the locals as you live amongst them and learn about their life stories.
-Take a break from service and enjoy the beaches of Bayahibe and Miches where you’ll get to swim, zip-line, and kayak.
+Take a break from service and enjoy the beaches of Bayahibe and Samana where you’ll get to swim, kayak, and relax.

 Depart the United States for Santo Domingo, Dominican Republic.
 Your Rustic Pathways staff will greet you upon arrival and take you to the nearby hotel for the night to get some sleep before the real adventure begins.